thomastech/SunPower-Web-Monitor/README.md

 Now that you have the PVS connected to your PC, it's time to check that the Ethernet connection is working.
 As follows:

+1. Turn off the PC's WiFi.
+Confirm it is off, otherwise the LAN1 test (and the Dashboard) will fail.

-1. Launch your favorite browser and visit URL http://172.27.153.1
+2. Launch your favorite browser and visit URL http://172.27.153.1

-2. Confirm that a *403 Forbidden* error is displayed.
+3. Confirm that a *403 Forbidden* error is displayed.
 It means that the IP is valid, but further access is disabled by SunPower.
 Despite sounding grim, the 403 error is good news.
 > ⚠️If a Connection Timeout occurs then there is a problem with your Ethernet configuration or connection.
+Be sure WiFi is turned off!

-3. Next, visit the following URL and confirm it replies with a *devices* report: http://172.27.153.1:8080/cgi-bin/dl_cgi?Command=DeviceList
+4. Next, visit the following URL and confirm it replies with a *devices* report:</br>
+http://172.27.153.1:8080/cgi-bin/dl_cgi?Command=DeviceList

-4. If the report appears then you are ready to try the Dashboard.
+5. If the report appears then you are ready to try the Dashboard.
 Congratulations, you're almost there!
 > 🔗 For those interested in using the Dashboard from your existing wireless network, please see the [FAQ](#faq) section at the bottom.
 But for now, continue with the next section.

 ## Dashboard File Installation